Access is a relationship: Working with private landowners in BC

 While only a small portion of BC’s land base is privately owned, it’s frequently located near communities and often provides critical access to broader trail systems.

-To support this work, the Outdoor Recreation Council of BC (ORCBC) has developed: Best Practices for Developing Public Trails on Private Lands.
+To support this work, the Outdoor Recreation Council of BC (ORCBC), in partnership with McElhanney, has developed a comprehensive resource: Best Practices for Developing Public Trails on Private Lands.

 This blog builds on that guidance and lessons learned from recreation groups across BC.